shalini8979/form-by-HTML-and-CSS/README.md

-cREATE a Form by using HTML and CSS .
+Create a Form by using HTML and CSS .